sudopla/Nagios-Plugins/README.md

 ###Nagios Plugins

-These are nagios plugins that use SNMP to monitor different resources or sensors from different equipment and operating systems.
+These are nagios plugins to monitor different devices and resources.